Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 where $\sigma^*$ (resp. $\sigma$) is an optimal policy under $\bld{D}$ (resp. $\bld{E}$), $Q_i(\sigma)$ is the probability that policy $\sigma$ probes item $i$, and $\epsilon_i$ is the {\em total-variation} distance between $\cE_i$ and $\D_i$.
 The first inequality above follows from the monotonicity property.
 The second inequality requires analyzing the decision tree of $\sigma$ carefully and is a key technical contribution of this paper (see \S\ref{sec:stable}).

 The above stability bound can be interpreted as follows: the contribution of item $i$ in the total regret is the probability that it is probed times the total variation error in estimating $\D_i$.
 The dependence on the probability of probing is crucial here.
 This allows us to analyze the regret using a \emph{charging argument} where we charge item $i$ for regret in a \emph{pay-per-use} manner.
 The paths in the execution tree of the online algorithm that probe $i$ will pay for the error in estimation of $\D_i$, but then $\epsilon_i$ will also reduce along these paths.
 Moreover, we can bound the overall regret irrespective of the policy $\sigma$ that is used at periods.
 The error $\epsilon_i \approx \sqrt{1/m}$ when $i$ has been probed $m$ times in the past, which gives a total regret contribution of $\sum_{m=1}^T \sqrt{1/m} = O(\sqrt{T})$ for any item.
 Finally, we lose an extra logarithmic factor to ensure that our empirical distribution $\bE$ stochastically dominates $\bD$ with high probability.

-\ignore{ In hindsight, the UCB algorithm also applies this principle of optimism to bound the regret of the selected arm/item.
-However, in the classical multi-armed bandit problem the regret only depends on the single item that is played.
-Applying this principle of optimism in our problem setting is tricky as the cost $f(\sigma |\bld{E})$ depends on the entire policy $\sigma$ and it is not clear how to break down this cost in terms of items.
-The monotonicity condition gives us a unifying way to apply the principle of optimism for a wide range of stochastic optimization problems by decoupling the cost function and the item interactions from the regret analysis. }
+We contrast our algorithm (and stability bound) with another algorithm that balances the \emph{explore-exploit} trade-off in a different manner: the \emph{explore-then-commit} algorithm.